 Tips for Sewing

 Despite what you may have heard, sewing with knits is not difficult as long as you understand a few basic principles to make things easier.
-While sergers and coverstitch machines will certainly create a nice result, they are not necessary for sewing Neige or most other knit patterns.
+Sergers and coverstitch machines will certainly create a nice result, but they are not necessary for sewing Neige or most other knit patterns.

 Use a stretch or jersey needle.
 While universal needles have sharp tips designed to “pierce” the fabric, needles designed for knits have what is called a ballpoint tip.
 This design is meant to push between fibers rather than pierce them, which could cause unwanted holes in a knit weave.
 Using a needle designed for stretch fabrics will result in a better seam and less skipped stitches.